 The VMIA’s underwriting standards conform to commercial standards

 The VMIA’s underwriting standards conform to commercial standards.
-While the VMIA provides DBI to some builders that could be regarded as 'higher-risk', it manages the additional risk by placing conditions on their eligibility for DBI.
-This is possible, given the VMIA's position as the main provider of DBI.
+While the VMIA provides domestic building insurance to some builders that could be regarded as 'higher-risk', it manages the additional risk by placing conditions on their eligibility for the insurance.
+This is possible, given the VMIA's position as the main provider of domestic building insurance.